-The Counseling Center staff provides educational, assessment, counseling, consultation, and support services for individuals and groups interested in the prevention and treatment of various addictions.
+The Center for Counseling and Well-Being provides educational, assessment, counseling, consultation, and support services for individuals and groups interested in the prevention and treatment of various addictions.
 Specific educational and assessment services for students are offered on both a voluntary and mandatory basis.

-In addition, West Virginia Wesleyan College participates in SafeColleges, an online educational program required of all first-year students through the First Year Experience course.
-Programs on alcohol and other drugs are also offered throughout the year in our residential living areas.
+In addition, WVWC requires courses through Vector Solutions, an online educational program, of all first-year students through the First Year Experience course, as well as of all employees.
+WVWC also offers programs on alcohol and other drugs throughout the year in its residential living areas.

-Off-campus resources
+Off-Campus Resources